cloudbees-days/cloudbees-field-workshops/docs/core/core-3.md

 # Pipeline Template Catalogs

-Pipeline Template Catalogs help ensure that Pipeline jobs conform to organizational standards.
+Pipeline Template Catalogs provide version controlled parameterized templates for Multibranch and stand-alone Pipeline jobs, and help ensure that Pipeline jobs conform to organizational standards.

 Benefits of using Pipeline Template Catalogs include: